-Book Second edition of ‘Simulation: The Practice of Model Development and Use’ now available.
+Book Second edition of ‘Simulation: The Practice of Model Development and Use’

 Key Performance Indicators for Successful Simulation Projects.
 Journal of the Operational Research Society.